 [25]1.
 Scope

-[26]This commodity standard provides guidance for national plant protection organizations (NPPOs) on pests associated with the fresh fruit of Musa spp.
-(Zingiberales: Musaceae) and options for phytosanitary measures for the international movement of fresh Musa spp. fruit.
+[26] Commercial fresh fruit of Musa spp. for export is harvested at physiological mature green stage (0 or 1), prior to the onset of ripening process.
+This commodity standard provides guidance for national plant protection organizations (NPPOs) on pests associated with fresh green mature fruit of Musa spp.
+(Zingiberales: Musaceae)(hereafter “fresh fruit”) and options for phytosanitary measures to manage pest risk in international trade .
+It applies to hands, part of hands or singles fingers of fresh fruit intended for consumption or processing.
+The standard does not apply to bunches (see appendix 1), or fruit that has been processed (e.g. peeled, canned, chopped, dried, frozen or mashed), in accordance with ISPM 32 (Categorization of commodities according to their pest risk).

-[27]2.
-Description of the commodity and its intended use
+[27]

-[28]This commodity standard applies to the fresh fruit of Musa spp. (e.g. in hands or in clusters).
-It does not apply to bunches (see figures in Appendix 1), because they are not traded internationally.
-It applies to fruit that has been produced for international trade and is intended for consumption or processing in an importing country.
-It does not apply to fruit that has already been processed (e.g. canned, chopped, dried, frozen, mashed).
+[28]

 [29]3.
 Pests associated with fresh Musa spp. fruit

-[30]The pests included in Table 1 are considered to be associated with fresh Musa spp. fruit and are regulated in international trade by at least one contracting party based on technical justification.
+[30]The pests included in Table 1 are considered to be associated with fresh fruit and are regulated in international trade by at least one contracting party based on technical justification.
 The list of pests is not exhaustive, nor country specific.

-[31]The list of pests does not consider factors that may influence pest infestation of fruit in the country of origin (e.g. cultivar or variety, geographical and ecological factors, agricultural and production practices).
+[31] In their particular risk analysis, NPPOs should evaluate factors such as cultivar, variety, geography, ecology, agricultural and production practices, among others, to determine appropriate phytosanitary measures to manage the pest risk.

-[32]Inclusion of a pest in Table 1 does not constitute technical justification for its regulation by importing countries using this standard.
-When determining whether to regulate a pest listed in this commodity standard, the NPPO of the importing country should base its decision on technical justification using either a pest risk analysis or, where applicable, another comparable examination and evaluation of available scientific information.
+[32]Inclusion of a pest in Table 1 does not constitute sufficient technical justification for its regulation by importing countries using this standard.
+The NPPO of the importing country should decide whether to regulate a pest-based on technical justification supported by a pest risk analysis or by another similar scientific evaluation (see ISPM 8 Determination of pest status in an area and ISPM11 Pest risk analysis for quarantine pests).

 [33]Table 1.
 Pests considered to be associated with fresh Musa spp. fruit*